-Emma J. is a first year URS Fellow studying Psychology with a certificate in Criminal Justice.
-As a Scholar, Emma worked with Dr. Lyn Van Swol to investigate whether losing or gaining money differentially contributed to deception.
-Since then, she has participated in research examining topics including sex trafficking on Twitter, alcohol use disorder classification via social media, and psychopathy in criminal offenders.
-She currently spends a lot of time interviewing prison inmates for her senior honors thesis, which analyzes gender differences in the relationship between childhood trauma and a high-anxiety subtype of psychopathy.
-She is also interning in the Sand Ridge Secure Treatment Center Research Unit, where she studies high-risk sex offenders who are involuntarily civilly committed to treatment after serving their prison sentence.
-She is passionate about open science, scientific communication, pedagogy, and statistics and hopes to enter academia with an equal devotion to research and teaching.
-Outside of class, you can find Emma roller skating around Madison, practicing with the UW-Boxing Club, or watching videos of baby Netherland Dwarf bunnies.
+EJ J. is a first year URS Fellow studying Psychology with a certificate in Criminal Justice.
+As a Scholar, EJ worked with Dr. Lyn Van Swol to investigate whether losing or gaining money differentially contributed to deception.
+Since then, they have participated in research examining topics including sex trafficking on Twitter, alcohol use disorder classification via social media, and psychopathy in criminal offenders.
+They currently spend a lot of time interviewing prison inmates for their senior honors thesis, which analyzes gender differences in the relationship between childhood trauma and a high-anxiety subtype of psychopathy.
+They are also interning in the Sand Ridge Secure Treatment Center Research Unit, where they study high-risk sex offenders who are involuntarily civilly committed to treatment after serving their prison sentence.
+They are passionate about open science, scientific communication, pedagogy, and statistics and hope to enter academia with an equal devotion to research and teaching.
+Outside of class, you can find EJ roller skating around Madison, practicing with the UW-Boxing Club, or watching videos of baby Netherland Dwarf bunnies.

 Daniela Beltran Hernandez is from El Centro, California majoring in Neurobiology and Computer Science, with a plan to pursue an MD/PhD.
 She is currently doing research at the UW Center for Healthy Minds, on the MIDUS project, which researches emotion, health and well-being.
 She is also on the exec. board for Community Health Volunteers of Madison and spends a lot of her time doing community service for Alpha Phi Omega, a co-ed service fraternity.
 She is also a medical scribe in the emergency department at St. Mary’s hospital.
 In her free time, she likes eating new foods and going to Badger games.